Phone Support (M-F 9am-6pm): 0845 862 0346

 If you long for Nordic hospitality and breathtaking fjords then Norway is the place for you.
 If you’re relocating or just want to take a Viking vacation and wish to take your car to Norway then you’ll want to plan ahead a bit.

-Prior to Shipping your Car
+Prior to Car Transport to Norway

 Check the condition: If you are importing a car to Norway from an eBay auction then you will need to contact the seller regarding the car’s starting condition.
 Otherwise you should take it upon yourself to note down the state of your vehicle – this will help you notice any damage that might be caused during its transportation.